Note that terms in bold type in the definitions are themselves glossary items.

 determinant: Any factor that can increase the chances of ill health (risk factors) or good health (protective factors) in a population or individual.
 By convention, services or other programs that aim to improve health are usually not included in this definition.

-diabetes (diabetes mellitus): A chronic condition in which the body cannot properly use its main energy source, the sugar glucose.
-This is due to a relative or absolute deficiency in insulin, a hormone that is produced by the pancreas and helps glucose enter the body's cells from the bloodstream and then be processed by them.
-Diabetes is marked by an abnormal build-up of glucose in the blood, and it can have serious short- and long-term effects.
-For the 3 main types of diabetes see type 1 diabetes, type 2 diabetes and gestational diabetes.
+diabetes (diabetes mellitus): A chronic condition where the body cannot properly use its main energy source—the sugar glucose.
+This is due to a relative or absolute deficiency in insulin, a hormone produced by the pancreas that helps glucose enter the body’s cells from the bloodstream and be processed by them.
+Diabetes is marked by an abnormal build-up of glucose in the blood; it can have serious short- and long-term effects.
+For the three main types of diabetes, see type 1 diabetes, type 2 diabetes and gestational diabetes.

 dialysis: An artificial method of removing waste substances from the blood and regulating levels of circulating chemicals—functions usually performed by the kidneys.